12 Top-Rated Resorts on Vancouver Island

 2. Clayoquot Wilderness Resort, Tofino

 When it comes to wilderness lodgings, few can match the unique accommodations on offer at Clayoquot Wilderness Resort.
-Rated one of the best Tofino hotels and boasting magnificent views over Clayoquot Sound, this unique safari-style experience offers guests the chance to spend their vacation in luxury tent-like accommodations.
+One of the best resorts in Tofino and boasting magnificent views over Clayoquot Sound, this unique safari-style experience offers guests the chance to spend their vacation in luxury tent-like accommodations.
 Each of the 25 canvas-covered suites is elegantly decorated and furnished and boasts all the conveniences needed to ensure a memorable stay.

-Available outdoor adventures include guided rainforest tours, hiking through Clayoquot Sound Biosphere Reserve, kayaking, whale watching, mountain biking, and fly fishing.
+The outdoor adventures included in your nightly accommodation fee are amazing.
+Some of the highlights are: guided rainforest tours, hiking through Clayoquot Sound Biosphere Reserve, kayaking, whale watching, mountain biking, and fly fishing.

 Address: 1 Clayoquot, Tofino, British Columbia